Preqin Software Engineer Salary in Greater London Area | £85.4K-£88.5K+ | Levels.fyi

 The median Software Engineer compensation in Greater London Area package at Preqin totals £88.5K per year.
-View the base salary, stock, and bonus breakdowns for Preqin's total compensation packages.
+View the base salary, equity, and bonus breakdowns for Preqin's total compensation packages.
 Last updated: 10/1/2025

 Company